jxnblk/blog/src/posts/mathematical-web-typography.md

 }
 ```

+The sum of the font sizes .875rem and 1.125rem is 2rem,
-The sum of these two numbers is 48px,
+and the sum of these two line heights is 48px,
 which is the same line height for 32px type when set to 1.5.
-Although it might not seem like much, when applied to an entire typographic system,
+Although it might not seem like much,
+using this approach across an entire typographic system
-this approach can yield many subtle relationships among different parts of the design.
+can create many subtle relationships among different parts of the design.

 ## White Space